sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 For sonic-utilities, we will leverage the existing unit test framework to test.
 A few new test cases will be added:

 1. Test command `config interface autoneg <interface_name> <mode>`.
 Verify the command return error if given invalid interface_name or mode.
-2. Test command `config interface advertised_speeds <interface_name> <speed_list>`.
+2. Test command `config interface advertised-speeds <interface_name> <speed_list>`.
 Verify the command return error if given invalid interface name or speed list.
-3. Test command `config interface interface_type <interface_name> <interface_type>`.
+3. Test command `config interface interface-type <interface_name> <interface_type>`.
 Verify the command return error if given invalid interface name or interface type.
-4. Test command `config interface advertised_interface_types <interface_name> <interface_type_list>`.
+4. Test command `config interface advertised-interface-types <interface_name> <interface_type_list>`.
 Verify the command return error if given invalid interface name or interface type list.

 For sonic-swss, there is an existing test case [test_port_an](https://github.com/Azure/sonic-swss/blob/master/tests/test_port_an.py).
 The existing test case covers autoneg and speed attributes on both direct and warm-reboot scenario.
 So new unit test cases need cover the newly supported attributes: